JUDGMENT BEGINS WITH THE HOUSEHOLD OF GOD

 Of all the needs of the Christian churches of today, the greatest may be for Divine judgment.
 If God can find a person who will separate the precious from the vile, who will distinguish between what is righteous and what is unrighteous, who will stand and announce to the present generation the righteous ways of the Lord, then God may be entreated for our land and not destroy it.

 Therefore thus says the LORD: “If you return, then I will bring you back; you shall stand before Me; if you take out the precious from the vile [worthless], you shall be as My mouth.
 Let them return to you, but you must not return to them.
 (Jeremiah 15:19)

 If any individual will step forth and show God’s people their sins, God will bless him and those who hear him.
 But such a prophet will be persecuted viciously by those who are making money from the flock; those who speak smooth words, pleasant promises, in order to gain a following.
 However, the Lord God always strengthens and protects His prophets even when the rest of the people perish.

-And I will make thee unto this people a fenced brasen wall [a fortified wall of bronze]: and they shall fight against thee, but they shall not prevail against thee: for I am with thee to save thee and to deliver thee, saith the Lord.
+And I will make you to this people a fortified bronze wall; and they will fight against you, but they shall not prevail against you; for I am with you to save you and deliver you,” says the LORD.
 (Jeremiah 15:20)

 One man is more powerful than a nation if he will stand with the Lord and explain to God’s people the difference between holiness and uncleanness, righteousness and unrighteousness.